 Medical detox can minimize withdrawal symptoms by tapering you off the drug.
 It can also help prevent methadone overdose and help ensure lasting recovery from substance use disorder (SUD).

-The Benefits of a Methadone Detox at Zinnia Healing
+The Benefits of a Methadone Detox at Zinnia Health

-Zinnia Healing offers customized, confidential treatment with various inpatient and outpatient programs developed to support the whole person.
+Zinnia Health offers customized, confidential treatment with various inpatient and outpatient programs developed to support the whole person.

 Beyond the methadone detoxification process, we are invested in your long-term recovery, focusing on helping you develop the skills necessary to lead a fulfilling, sober life.

-Some of the benefits of detoxing at Zinnia Healing include:
+Some of the benefits of detoxing at Zinnia Health include: